Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 • An extremely narrow beam might cause it to feel tippy and unstable

-• A smaller cockpit opening that can be uncomfortable for larger paddlers
+• A smaller cockpit opening can be uncomfortable for larger paddlers

 If you’d like to combine kayak fishing with long-distance travel, there’s no better way to go about it than in an angler touring kayak – the BKC SK287.